intel/container-experience-kits/README.md

 **_NOTE:_** Instruction provided bellow are prepared for deployment done under root user by default.
 If you want to do deployment under non-root user then read [this](docs/rootless_deployment.md) file first and then continue with following steps under that non-root user.

-1. Initialize git submodules to download Kubespray code.

-    ```bash
-    git submodule update --init
-    ```

-2. Decide which configuration profile you want to use and export environmental variable.
+1. Decide which configuration profile you want to use and export environmental variable.
    > **_NOTE:_** It will be used only to ease execution of the steps listed below.
     - For **Kubernetes Basic Infrastructure** deployment: